• A broken tooth at the gum line can cause discomfort, pain, bleeding, swelling, and discoloration of the tooth.

 Can I leave the root of a tooth broken below the gum line?

-The root of a broken tooth must be removed because it is quite difficult to maintain its hygiene.
+The root of a broken tooth must be removed because it is pretty challenging to maintain its hygiene.
 Otherwise, infection can easily spread around your broken tooth and cause infection and abscess.
-If a broken tooth is not treated properly, infection can damage your jawbone and spread to other parts of your body.
+If a broken tooth is not treated correctly, infection can damage your jawbone and spread to other parts of your body.

 Why is my gum growing over a broken tooth?

-A gum can start growing over a broken tooth as a natural response of your body to the tooth death.
+A gum can start growing over a broken tooth as a natural response of your body to the death of the tooth.
 This symptom is called "epulis," and it is the body's response to heal the damaged area, where the tooth is fractured.
-This condition can be mild, but it can also continue to grow uncontrollably without a proper and timely dental treatment.
-This can lead to discomfort during biting and chewing, affecting the appearance of your smile and causing other oral diseases.
+This condition can be mild, but it can also persist and grow uncontrollably without proper and timely dental treatment.
+This can lead to discomfort during biting and chewing, affecting the appearance of your smile and potentially causing other oral health issues.

 How to remove tooth broken at gum line at home?